 In the recent decade several different researchers used the fault tolerant model to study the worst case update time per operation for dynamic connectivity in undirected graphs.
-Pătrașcu and Thorup [26] presented connectivity algorithms that support edge deletions in this model.
-Their result was improved by the recent polylogarithmic worst case update time algorithm of Kapron, King and Mountjoy [21].
-Duan and Pettie[13, 14] used this model to obtain connectivity algorithms that support vertex deletions.
+Pătraşcu and Thorup [32] presented connectivity algorithms that support edge deletions in this model.
+Their result was improved by the recent polylogarithmic worst case update time algorithm of Kapron et al. [27].
+Duan and Pettie [17,18] used this model to obtain connectivity algorithms that support vertex deletions.

-In directed graphs, very recently, Georgiadis, Italiano and Parotsidis [16] considered the problem of SCCs but only for a single edge or a single vertex failure, that is |F| = 1.
-They showed that it is possible to compute the SCCs of $G \setminus \{e\}$ for any $e \in E$ (or of $G \setminus \{v\}$ for any $v \in V$) in O(n) time using a data structure of size O(n) that was computed for G in a preprocessing phase in O(m+n) time.
+In directed graphs, very recently, Georgiadis et al. [21] considered the problem of SCCs but only for a single edge or a single vertex failure, that is |F| = 1.
+They showed that it is possible to compute the SCCs of $G \setminus \{e\}$ for any $e \in E$ (or of $G \setminus \{v\}$ for any $v \in V$ ) in O(n) time using a data structure of size O(n) that was computed for G in a preprocessing phase in O(m+n) time.
 Our result is the first generalized result for any constant size F. This comes with the price of an extra $O(\log^2 n)$ factor in the running time, a slower preprocessing time and a larger data structure.
-In [16], Georgiadis, Italiano and Parotsidis also considered the problem of answering strong connectivity queries after one failure.
+In [21], Georgiadis, Italiano and Parotsidis also considered the problem of answering strong connectivity queries after one failure.
 They show construction of an O(n) size oracle that can answer in constant time whether any two given vertices of the graph are strongly connected after failure of a single edge or a single vertex.

-In a recent result [2] we considered the problem of finding a sparse subgraph that preserves single source reachability.
-More specifically, given a directed graph G = (V, E) and a vertex $s \in V$, a subgraph H of G is said to be a k-Fault Tolerant Reachability Subgraph (k-FTRS) for G if for any set F of at most k edges (or vertices), a vertex $v \in V$ is reachable from s in $G \setminus F$ if and only if v is reachable from s in $H \setminus F$.
-In [2] we proved that there exists a k-FTRS for s with at most $2^k n$ edges.
+In a previous work [2] we considered the problem of finding a sparse subgraph that preserves single source reachability.
+More specifically, given a directed graph G = (V, E) and a vertex $s \in V$ , a subgraph H of G is said to be a k-Fault Tolerant Reachability Subgraph (k-FTRS) for G if for any set F of at most k edges (or vertices), a vertex $v \in V$ is reachable from s in $G \setminus F$ if and only if v is reachable from s in $G \setminus F$ .
+In [2] we proved that there exists a k-FTRS for s with at most s